skypilot-org/skypilot-catalog/README.md

 1. `vms.csv`: the catalog for the VMs, including the instance and the accelerators.
 2. `images.csv`: the catalog for the images, which contains the mapping from the SkyPilot image tag to the image ID that can be used to find the image in the clouds.

+To supply your own custom pricing or custom regions/zones, you can update vms.csv according to the schema below.

 ### vms.csv

 | Field | Type | Description |
 | ----- | ---- | ----------- |
 | `InstanceType` | string | The type of instance. |